 Schema therapy consists of education and understanding to increase awareness, along with rehearsing behavioural changes which break disruptive patterns of behaviour.
-It provides the tools for individuals to solve problems on their own, giving a sense of autonomy over their wellbeing.
+It provides the tools for individuals to solve problems on their own, giving them a sense of autonomy over their well-being.

-In comparison to more traditional CBT techniques, schema therapy has a stronger focus on the emotions of the patient’s emotions and unmet needs and places higher importance on the relationship between therapist and patient.
+In comparison to more traditional CBT techniques, schema therapy has a stronger focus on the emotions of the patient and unmet needs and places higher importance on the relationship between therapist and patient.

 Benefits of schema therapy can include:

-- Being able to identify and healing schemas, despite how long-standing they may be
+- Being able to identify and heal schemas, despite how long-standing they may be

 - Learning how to get core needs to be met in a healthy and positive way